jcmuel/mosel-syntax-highlighting/README.md

 ### JetBrains IntelliJ Platform setup
 - Go to *File* -> *Import Settings...*.
-- Select the file *IntelliJ Platform Mosel syntax highlighting.jar*.
+- Select the file *IntelliJ Platform Mosel syntax highlighting.zip*.
 - Select *File types (schemes)* and *OK*.
 - Select *OK* to restart IntelliJ and reload the settings.

-Tested with CLion 2018.3, PyCharm 2018.3, and GoLand 2018.3.
+Tested with CLion 2019.2.5.

 ### Notepad++ setup
 - Go to *Language* -> *Define your language...*.